Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

 * If the openmw.exe does not open directly try opening the openmwlauncher.exe.

-* If Wareya's PBR shader hasn't been installed properly, PBR textures will result in a green glow.
+* If Wareya's PBR shader hasn't been installed properly, PBR textures will result in a green/blue glow.

 * Audiobooks are included, press X while viewing a book to start.